cloudfoundry/docs-bosh/content/networks.md

 #### Limitations

 * Networks with a `prefix` defined can only be attached as a secondary network.
+To group networks to be attached to the same network interface refer to the nic_group configuration in the networks section [here](manifest-v2.md#instance-groups)
 * Dynamic and VIP networks are not supported.
 * Managed networks are not supported.
 * Single static IPs must be a base address of the prefix.
-* Currently, static IP ranges or CIDRs defined on a network where BOSH will assign the next available IP address are currently extended into an array.
+* For ipv6 use cases: Currently, static IP ranges or CIDRs defined on a network where BOSH will assign the next available IP address are currently extended into an array.
 Large ranges or CIDRs may lead to performance degradation of the Director.
 This is particularly relevant for IPv6 addressing, where CIDR ranges easily contain hundreds of millions of addresses.
 Size `/112` static ranges for networks without prefix delegation seem manageable, at ca. 65k addresses, but at the moment it is recommended to stay below such sizes.

-See supported CPIs in the [CPI Limitations](#cpi-limitations--cpi-limitations-) section.
+See supported CPIs in the [CPI Limitations](#cpi-limitations) section.

 ---
 ## Dynamic Networks {: #dynamic }